Continuity

 8 min read

-Why AI Writing Breaks Continuity and How to Fix It
+Why Model-Assisted Writing Breaks Continuity and How to Fix It

-A practical look at why AI-generated scenes drift away from canon and the system design choices that prevent it.
+A practical look at why generated scenes drift away from canon and the system design choices that prevent it.

 Timeline-style editorial illustration with connected story events, red continuity threads, and manuscript notes.